coding-panda/panda-pods-repeater-field/README.txt

 * Add: some styling for the load more div.
 * Add: Integration with Simpods Area Field.
 * Add: Remove all tags from label outputs for security purpose and limit the label characters to 80.
 If a label contains images, videos, audio, shortcodes display relevant icons.

+= 1.4.7 =
+* Fix: Fixed the problem that the database class was not included in the pandarf_items_fn function.